 We have a reasonably complete

-Bird List for our local cloud forest.
+Bird List for western facing Ecuadorian cloud forests.

 The Ecuadorian National Park Service (INEFAN) declared the area an Ecological Reserve,